Physical

 or evolve from Phantump (Step 1)

-• Natural Cure changes the entire equation for Trevenant.
+• In X & Y, Natural Cure changes the entire equation for Trevenant.
 The 474 BST doesn't tell the full story.
 Ranked C-Tier as an attacker.
+Phantomforce with Sitrus Berry is the standard set.

-• Watch for Volcarona (Fire), Lapras (Ice), and Staraptor (Flying) when using Trevenant.
+• In X & Y, watch for Volcarona (Fire), Lapras (Ice), and Staraptor (Flying) when using Trevenant.
 They all hit it super-effectively with STAB.
 Ghost and Dark-type attackers are also a problem.
 With 5 weakness types, most competitive teams carry at least one counter.

 • Natural Cure is what you want on Trevenant.
 Every competitive set worth running is built with that ability in mind.
 The alternatives (Frisk, Harvest) work on paper but Natural Cure is what makes Trevenant worth using.